frontmark/dockerfiles/nodejs-express-web-service/README.md

 \*) assuming that the Node.js packages are following [Semantic Versioning](https://semver.org/) best practices.

-## server.js
+## server.js file

-The [server.js](server.js) contains the server's JS code.
+The [server.js](server.js) file contains the server's JS code.
 It's just a skeleton, but you can easily add, e.g.,
 - more routes,
 - middleware functions,
 - etc.